You have already learnt how to create a task list with suitable dependencies, durations and how to assign and manage resources in Microsoft Project.

 - Exchange project plan data with other applications

-- Update a project plan
+- Update and ‘track’ a project plan with advanced techniques

-- Edit existing and create custom reports
+- Edit existing and create custom reports.
+Use external application for reports

-- Customise Project to meet specific requirement
+- Customise Project to meet specific requirements

 Project Introduction Course – Consolidation